abdul4rehman215/Digital-Defense-Core/lab02-implementing-zero-trust-access/README.md

 # 🧪 Lab 02: Implementing Zero Trust Access

-## 🖥️ Environment
-- OS: Ubuntu 24.04 LTS (Cloud Lab Environment)
-- User: toor
-- Shell: Bash

----

 ## 🎯 Objectives
-By the end of this lab, students will be able to:
+By the end of this lab, I was able to:
 - Understand and apply Zero Trust security principles
 - Implement least privilege access controls
 - Create policy-based access enforcement